Christiantyemele/Manitou/docs/implementation_Details.md

 We have a wayland client on the sharing computer which collects input events from the wayland compositor and sends it to the wayland compositor of the other computer through wifi the events should be sent accross clients on some certain conditions, e.g for a mouse event the event is send to a particular client depending on the predefined position of the pointer on the focus screen

+## Steps
+- have a wayland client collecting events from the server